All Episodes

 Don't misunderstand.

-Um some of them might not even know what unity means, but they all know what stupid is, because most people think everybody else is stupid.
+Some of them might not even know what unity means, but they all know what stupid is because most people think everybody else is stupid.

-So by that definition, they have to know what it means.
+So by that definitely, they have to know what it means.

 Well, listen to this.

-Here's Andrea Mitchell, Sunday on the Chris Matthews show, uh discussing one of the main factors about the Iraq surrender group report.
+Here's Andrea Mitchell Sunday on the Chris Matthews show discussing one of the main factors about the Iraq surrender group report.

 My criticism is politics as usual, according to Mr. Baker.

-But this the Iraq Study Group, if Andrew Mitchell sources right, the Iraq Study Group's primary goal is to get troops out of there so it doesn't screw up for either party, the New Hampshire primaries, and the kick off of the of the presidential race in uh in 2008.
+But this, the Iraq Study Group, if Andrew Mitchell's source is right, the Iraq Study Group's primary goal is to get troops out of there so it doesn't screw up for either party, the New Hampshire primaries and the kickoff of the presidential race in 2008 on politics as usual.

 We are going to unify the country behind the defeat of a war, the loss of a war, surrender in a war.